 Coffin and Casket

-Despite whether or not you have opted for a cremation or a funeral there will be a requirement to have a coffin.
-These range significantly in price and the funeral director will many different options as to pricing.
-Some people opt for caskets which are far more expensive than a coffin and have a very much quality and prestige look.
-If someone so desired, you can have coffins purchased or designed around themes – this could be something symbolic around the individual like a sports team that they supported.
+Whether or not you have opted for a cremation or a funeral, there will be a requirement to have a coffin.
+These range significantly in price, and the funeral director will have many different options as to pricing.
+Some people opt for a casket, which is far more expensive than a coffin and has a much higher quality and prestige look.
+If someone so desired, you can have coffins purchased or designed around themes – this could be something symbolic around the individual, like a sports team that they supported.

 Collection of deceased